SU-SWS/stanford_capx/modules/capx_auto_nodetitle/README.md

 Maintainers: [jbickar](https://github.com/jbickar), [sherakama](https://github.com/sherakama)
 [Changelog.txt](CHANGELOG.txt)

-This module enables support for the auto_nodetitle contrib module by removing the title requirement on the mapper and hiding the option.
+This module enables support for the auto_nodetitle contrib module by removing the title requirement on the mapper.

 Installation
 ---